spirosbond/FlickBook/README.md

-# InkBook: DIY Open-Source eBook Reader with InkPlate 6 Flick
+# FlickBook: DIY Open-Source eBook Reader with InkPlate 6 Flick

-I would like to introduce you to InkBook!
+I would like to introduce you to FlickBook!
 Build your own fully-featured eBook reader from scratch using an InkPlate 6 Flick development board.
 This project delivers native EPUB parsing, gesture-based navigation, battery-powered operation, and complete library management - all with open-source hardware and software!

 ## Overall Description and Intent